shanshs/Team-Pigeon/docs/final.md

 	\right.
 $$

-We created an list called action_prob to save the probabilities for each action.
+We created a list called action_prob to save the probabilities for each action.
 Then, we calculate action_prob based on the formula above and randomly choose an action based on the probabilities in action_prob list.

 To improve on our baseline DQN algorithm we fixed our implementation of the episilon greedy policy and passed the Q network through a series of layers and activation layers.

 #### Activation Function
 The activation function is an essential element for neural network.
-Choosing the right activation function for a layer is important and have a significant impact on the the training process.
+Choosing the right activation function for a layer is important and has a significant impact on the the training process.
 In the project, we have tried out different activation functions to experiement which of these give us the best result.
 The three activation functions shown below are used in the project:

 <table><tr>